About the MSPH in Health Systems Program

 The Health Systems MSPH Program prepares students to take on leadership and management roles in health policy and planning, health financing and management, and monitoring and evaluation of health programs.
 Our graduates contribute to strengthening health systems through the implementation of equitable and cost-effective interventions for improving access, quality, and efficiency of health services for underserved populations.

-Students are trained in monitoring and evaluation of large-scale programs, health policy analysis, comparative health systems analysis, and health financing.
-Students also receive a strong background in key areas such as primary health care and maternal and child health.
+Students are trained in monitoring and evaluation of large-scale programs, health policy analysis, comparative health systems analysis, and implementation research.
+Students also receive a strong background in key areas such as primary health care, maternal and child health, and health financing.

 Meet our MSPH alumni